joshmorgan1000/UTKH/README.md

 ### About the Author <a href="#about-the-author"></a>

 I am an independent researcher and lifelong enthusiast of theoretical physics and cosmology.
 With a background in software development and data science, I have have spent years dating back to my childhood pondering the nature of light, energy, and the fundamental forces of the universe.
-While not trained in physics at the collegiate level, I am deeply inspired by the rich history of scientific inquiry and believe that curiosity and open-minded exploration are essential to progress.
+I am deeply inspired by the rich history of scientific inquiry and believe that curiosity and open-minded exploration are essential to progress.

 The development of the Universal Theory of Kinetic Harmonics represents my attempt to unify the observed phenomena of light, mass, energy, and gravity into a coherent framework.
 My hope is that this work will inspire new experiments, discussions, and collaborations within the scientific community, leading to advancements in fields as diverse as quantum mechanics, cosmology, and materials science.

+#### Questions, Comments, Suggestions, and Criticisms Welcome <a href="#questions-comments-suggestions-and-criticisms-welcome"></a>

 I welcome constructive feedback and collaboration to refine and validate this ambitious vision for understanding the universe.
+You can use GitHub's community features for that, or alternatively:

 [Homesite](http://sonicpoets.com)